jbeguna04/Energize/README.md

 The application icon is based upon the [Android Robot][3] logo made by Google Inc. This logo is licensed under the terms of the [Creative Commons Attribution license][4].
 The battery icon was designed by the authors of the [GNOME High contrast icon set][5] and is licensed under the terms of the [GNU Lesser General Public License][6].

 ## Changelog
+### Version 0.6.4 *(2012-08-27)* - [Changes][20]
+* Disabled the background color of the battery capacity graph (it caused a graphical glitch)
+* The battery capacity graph and the temperature graph will just show the last 24 hours of the logged information
+* Done an automated code cleanup to be more resource efficient

 ### Version 0.6.3 *(2012-08-22)* - [Changes][19]
 * Fixed a bug which caused an application crash while rotating the view
 * Fixed a bug which caused that the battery temperature was not logged